Arisaig: Amenities and attractions

-Arisaig has a post office, a general store, a restaurant, a cafe, a hotel with a bar, and a marina.
+Arisaig has a post office, a general store, a restaurant, a café, a hotel with a bar, and a marina.

 Tourism is the main industry in the area.
 The Land, Sea and Islands Centre offers a display on the connection between the Special Operations Executive and Arisaig.
-See above.
+There is a local golf course, Traigh golf course and a local sea kayak center.

 Transport

 Arisaig lies on the A830 to Mallaig to the north and Fort William to the east.
 It is also known as the Road to the Isles.
 Work on widening it into a double-lane road was completed in 2008.
-The village is also connected to Mallaig and Fort William by the West Highland Line.
+The village is also connected to Mallaig, Fort William and Glasgow by the West Highland Line.
 Arisaig railway station is the most westerly on the British mainland.

 A small passenger ferry sails from Arisaig to the Small Isles of Eigg, Muck and Rùm.
 The main CalMac service to the Small Isles operates from Mallaig.

-Cultural references
+In popular culture

 Several areas of England have Arisaig as a street name, such as Ouston, County Durham.
 A fictionalized Ardnish peninsula and Arisaig provide the setting for most of the "Ian and Sovra" series of children's novels by Elinor Lyon.

+Arisaig is the title of a song by popular Scottish neo-trad band Project Smok.
+It features as the third track on their 2020 debut LP, Bayview.